mantidproject/mantidimaging/docs/developer_guide/gpu_mode.rst

 Both the median and remove outlier filters work by using an insertion sort to obtain the median value of the neighbouring pixels in a 2D image.
-They can only be used on a stack of 2D images.
+They can only be used on a stack of 2D images with each image being passed to the functions individually.

 2D Median Filter
 ################